Hemmels/RestfulTeams/README.md

 gradlew run

 Or, run in an IDE by running the RestfulTeams class in the runtime package.
 If importing as a project, import as a general, or java project if prompted.

+If you have docker-machine running, you could try going 1 directory up, and building the Dockerfile with

+docker build RestfulTeams -t thisTag

+and then

+docker run thisTag